nhn/tui.grid/packages/toast-ui.vue-grid/README.md

 * mouseout : Occurs when a mouse pointer is moved off from the Grid.
 * mousedown : Occurs when a mouse button is downed on the Grid.
 * focusChange : Occurs when focused cell is about to change.
-* expande : Occurs when the row having child rows is expanded.
+* expand : Occurs when the row having child rows is expanded.
 * collapse : Occurs when the row having child rows is collapsed.
 * beforeRequest : Occurs before the http request is sent.
 * response : Occurs when the response is received from the server.